 Be empowered to act.
-From public awareness to specialist workshops for frontline workers, our free training program is about recognising the signs of domestic and family violence, and knowing what to do next.
+From nationally recognised training for frontline workers to public awareness workshops, our free training program is about recognising the signs of domestic and family violence, and knowing what to do next.

-Since 2007, Lifeline Australia has been delivering DV-alert (formerly DiVeRT) across Australia, including in remote and rural locations.
-We reach a wide range of people - from the general public to frontline workers - who need to understand the complexities of domestic and family violence.
+Since 2007, Lifeline Australia has been delivering DV-alert across Australia, including in remote and rural locations.
+We reach a wide range of people, from frontline workers to the general public, enabling them to understand the complexities of domestic and family violence.

-Learn the signs of domestic and family violence in our DV-aware workshops.
-Understand the basics and what you can do to help improve the safety of colleagues, friends or family.
+Learn how to recognise the signs of domestic and family violence in our DV-aware workshops.
+Understand the basics and what you can do to help improve the safety and wellbeing of colleagues, friends, family and community.